itsays-zqc/my-website/docs/tutorial/7Monitor.md

 3 )	**Mode Calculation:**

-①**Mode Selection:** Allow you to select the modes for the mode expansion calculation, and user select, “Fundamental Mode”, “Fundamental TE Mode” and “Fundamental TM Mode” are included.
+① **Mode Selection:** Allow you to select the modes for the mode expansion calculation, and user select, “Fundamental Mode”, “Fundamental TE Mode” and “Fundamental TM Mode” are included.
 (Default: User Select)

-②.**Override Global Monitor Settings:**
+② **Override Global Monitor Settings:**

 ->**Sample spacing:** The sampling frequency or wavelength is determined somehow based on this combo-choice parameter.